dotnet/docs-maui/docs/android/app-links.md

 The `Intent.Action` property retrieves the action associated with the incoming intent, and the `Intent.Data` property retrieves the data associated with the incoming intent.
 Provided that the intent action is set to `ActionView`, the intent data can be passed to your `App` class with the <xref:Microsoft.Maui.Controls.Application.SendOnAppLinkRequestReceived%2A> method.

 > [!WARNING]
-> App links offer a potential attack vector into your app, so ensure you validate all URL parameters and discard any malformed URLs.
+> App links offer a potential attack vector into your app, so ensure you validate all URI parameters and discard any malformed URIs.

 In your `App` class, override the <xref:Microsoft.Maui.Controls.Application.OnAppLinkRequestReceived%2A> method to receive and process the intent data: